What is diversity, and what does it really mean to the business world?

 Follow Up With Analysis

-It’s clear that workplace diversity isn’t just a buzzword.
-It’s something fundamental to combatting inequalities, and allowing business to thrive with assorted talent and personalities.
+Workplace diversity is something fundamental to combatting inequalities, and allowing businesses to thrive with assorted talent and personalities.
 Accordingly, businesses need to “practice what they preach” and implement pragmatic ways of fostering a diverse team.
-When the value of diversity is truly appreciated by leaders, the endless ways to supporting diversity every day become instinctive.
+When the value of diversity is truly appreciated by leaders, the endless ways to support diversity every day become instinctive.

 About the Author: